botlike/ray/README.md

 # Ray

-A simple distribuited in-memory cache built on top of akka cluster
+A simple distributed in-memory cache built on top of akka cluster